 The Benefits of Mindfulness in Education

 Research with adults suggests that mindfulness practices convey a variety of holistic mental and physical benefits.
-Increasingly, these practices are being introduced into childhood education in order to encourage development of self-regulation abilities, essential for academic accomplishment and emotional wellbeing.
+Increasingly, these practices are being introduced into childhood education in order to encourage the development of self-regulation abilities, essential for academic accomplishment and emotional wellbeing.
 Mindfulness teaches people to inhabit the present.
-Here we have more access to the wider mind, when we are not restraining to the concepts of past and future .
+Here we have more access to the wider mind when we are not restraining to the concepts of past and future.
 Jon Kabat-Zinn (1994), described mindfulness as, ‘‘Paying attention in a particular way, on purpose, in the present moment, and non-judgmentally’’ (Kabat-Zinn, 1994, p.
 4).

 Mindfulness can add dimensions and value to education experience.
-In a society that is obsessed with doing, Mindfulness can add being to the equation.
+In a society that is obsessed with doing, Mindfulness can add is to the equation.
 Garland explains that;

 ‘’Illustrative mindfulness-based teacher training initiatives suggest that personal training in mindfulness skills can increase a teachers’ sense of well-being and teaching self-efficacy and also the ability to manage classroom behaviour and establish and maintain supportive relationships with students‘’ (Meikle 2012 p.1).

 Mindfulness may enable teachers to give emotional support to their students.
 Mindfulness is associated with empathetic responding, interpersonal and emotion understanding and anger management.
 This intervention has the potential to create teachers who are more responsive to the unique needs and characters of their students.